 Hey there!
 Thanks for stopping by my “approved” page.
 Scroll down for a glimpse at what I’m currently obsessed with.
 I’m updating this regularly, so be sure to check back.

-“Six” — This show, by Toby Marlow and Lucy Moss, blew up at the Edinburgh Fringe Festival in 2017 (not literally, that would be bad) and has swiftly expanded its campaign for world domination to the West End, a UK tour, and a new production in Chicago this spring.
+“Six” — This show, by Toby Marlow and Lucy Moss, blew up at the Edinburgh Fringe Festival in 2017 (not literally, that would be bad) and has swiftly expanded its campaign for world domination to the West End, a UK tour, and Broadway in 2020.
 Featuring the six wives of Henry VIII it’s a rock concert and history lesson all rolled up into one tight and sassy package.
 You’ll laugh, you’ll cry, and you’ll probably want to rewatch the Tudors.
 (You can listen to “Six” on Spotify, so no excuses.)

-“Circe” by Madeline Miller — A mix of mythology and magic with some serious feminist themes, this novel flips The Odyssey on its head.
-Told from the perspective of Circe, a nymph and daughter of Helios, this isn’t the Greek mythology you were forced to read in school.
+“Circe” by Madeline Miller — A mix of mythology and magic with some serious feminist themes, this novel flips the Odyssey on its head.
+Told from the perspective of Circe (she’s the one who turns the sailors into pigs), a nymph and daughter of Helios, this isn’t the Greek mythology you were forced to read in school.
 It’s a sweeping, epic romance filled with love, loss, and adventure.